Using Decoupled Features for Photo-realistic Style Transfer: The Nested Normalization (NeN) method for deterministic decoupling of features

 \subsection{De-normalizing for Transfer}

 Step 3 in Alg.~\ref{alg:CFA} is the de-normalization procedure, see Algorithm~\ref{alg:NeN_reversed} , used for the feature transfer.
-It is very similar to the normalization itself, but in reversed order, and, instead of imposing a set of reference values to the decoupled features, it imposes a set of desired values (e.g., obtained analyzing a target image, for the style transfer case).
-De-normalization Algorithm~\ref{alg:NeN_reversed} (there the super-index "des" of $\fv^{des}$ referes to the "desired" feature values) is presented here in its narrow-path version, but Algorithm~\ref{alg:nested_normalization_broad_path}, in its relaxed version, can be likewise reversed (omitted here for brevity).
+It is very similar to the normalization itself, but in reversed order, and, instead of imposing a set of reference values to the decoupled features, it imposes a set of desired values (denoted with the super-index "des" in $\fv^{des}$), e.g., obtained analyzing a target image, in the style transfer case.
+De-normalization Algorithm~\ref{alg:NeN_reversed} is presented here in its narrow-path version, but Algorithm~\ref{alg:nested_normalization_broad_path}, in its relaxed version, can be likewise reversed (omitted here for brevity).

 An important advantage of using decoupled vs. coupled features in a feature transfer frame is that, as proven in ~\cite{Arxiv2022}, the joint range of the decoupled features is also decoupled: $Rg(\hat\fv) = \prod_{j=1}^{M}{Rg(\g_j)}$, which allows imposing arbitrary features' values (each within their fixed valid range), e.g., for feature-based creative processing or synthesis~\cite{MMSP2020}.